akkiirah/GlazeFAQ/README.md

 ### Make Glaze run on startup?
 Find the exe on your computer.
 Right Click and make a Shortcut, then cut the created Shortcut.
 Now hit `Win+R` to open the `Run` prompt.
 Enter `shell:startup` to get to the Windows startup folder.
 Paste your shortcut here.
 That's it!

+### Make elevated windows controllable by Glaze?
+Run Glaze as Administrator.

+### Make the bar translucient or transparent?
+- Try `opacity: 0.7`.
+Change to any value between 0.0 and 1.0.
+This changes the opacity of the bar as a whole.
+- Try `background: #ABABAB00`.
+The first 6 numbers correspond to the color, the last 2 numbers correspond to opacity.
+This changes only the bar background, not the items inside the bar.

 ## Why is/are my...

 ### Icons not showing up?